kderme/gsoc/blog/cleanup.md

 ```

 After all, in all our examples, resources, like unix processes, that
-need cleanup are kept in containers with foldable structure. the order of insertion not that important,
+need cleanup are kept in containers with foldable structure, the order of insertion is not that important.
-even if the unix processes are created in different order,
+Even if the unix processes are created in different order,
 the result will be the same structure.
-In a later pr, I added checks that enforce a specific number of resources each
+In a later [pr](https://github.com/advancedtelematic/quickcheck-state-machine/pull/348), I added checks that enforce a specific number of resources each
 commands creates, which helps even more, this assumption.